AMWA-TV/is-04/docs/Controllers.md

 If a WebSocket connection fails, then an attempt to reconnect to the WebSocket SHOULD NOT be attempted.
 Instead, a new subscription SHOULD be created with this API or a different one if required.
 If all available APIs return errors, an exponential backoff algorithm SHOULD be used when retrying until a success code is returned.

 ## Dynamic Update of Resources
-The Controller MUST be capable of using the Registry's IS-04 Query API to discover and dynamically update the state of any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.
+The Controller MUST be capable of using the Query API to discover and dynamically update the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.

 * The Controller MUST indicate available Senders to the user.
 * The Controller MUST reflect changes in presence/absence of Senders to the user after a maximum of 30 seconds.